SoftwareAG/c8y-docs/content/device-demos/raspberry-pi-4.md

 3. Set **SPI** to "Enabled".

-#### Registering the Raspberry Pi on Cumulocity
+#### Registering the Raspberry Pi to Cumulocity IoT

 Open the Cumulocity UI in a web browser.
 The URL must match the host URL that you defined in the *cumulocity.properties* file on the Raspberry Pi, as described above.

-To register the device, follow the general instructions for registration of devices in the section [Device Management > Connecting Devices](/users-guide/device-management/#connecting-devices) of the Cumulocity User Guide.
+To register the device, follow the general instructions for registration of devices in the section [Device Management > Connecting Devices](/users-guide/device-management/#connecting-devices) in the User guide.
 When you follow the instructions, select the option **General device registration**, and use the Raspberry PI's serial number (as described in the [Prerequisites](#prerequisites) section above) as the device ID.

 To view the device in your Cumulocity account, click **All devices** in the **Device management** menu in the navigator.
 By default, the device is displayed as **RaspPi \<hardware model> \<serial number>**.

-### Managing the Raspberry Pi in Cumulocity
+### Interacting with the Cumulocity IoT platform

 After the Raspberry Pi has been successfully registered, you can view the device's status in the Cumulocity UI's standard applications (Device nanagement, Cockpit and Administration).